bjiangopt/ReALM/README.md

 # Data generation:

-We generated the Shakespeare and Mnist data using the approach outlined in RAGAS package (Python, https://github.com/fanchenyou/PRW) and saved the corresponding matfiles.
+We generated the Shakespeare and Mnist data using the approach outlined in RAGAS package provided by Lin et al. 2020 (Python, https://github.com/fanchenyou/PRW) and saved the corresponding matfiles in ./mnist and ./shakespeare.

 # Codes description

 1. To generate Tables 1 and 3 in our paper,
    - Run demo_PRW_fixed_eta_for_shakespeare_mnist.m with nRun = 20;
    - Run Tables1_3_shakespeare_mnist_iRBBS_RABCD.m (please modify some settings following the remarks in PRW_fixed_eta_for_shakespeare_mnist.m)

 2. To generate Tables 2 and 5 in our paper,
    - demo_PRW_compare_ReALM_for_shakespeare_mnist.m with nRun = 20;